wangdh3078/AspNetCore/src/SignalR/specs/HubProtocol.md

 * `invocationId` - An optional `String` encoding the `Invocation ID` for a message.
 * `target` - A `String` encoding the `Target` name, as expected by the Callee's Binder
 * `arguments` - An `Array` containing arguments to apply to the method referred to in Target.
 This is a sequence of JSON `Token`s, encoded as indicated below in the "JSON Payload Encoding" section
+* `streamIds` - An optional `Array` of strings representing unique ids for streams coming from the Caller to the Callee and being consumed by the method referred to in Target.

 Example: